jeffdonthemic/jeffdonthemic.github.io/_posts/2011-02-08-my-favorite-salesforce-com-spring-e2809911-features.markdown

 <li>A number of Chatter and Metadata API objects have been changed in API version 21.0 so check out the docs for details.</li>
 </ul>
 <p><strong style="font-size:14pt">Pilot and Developer Previews</strong></p>
-<p><strong>Javascript Remoting for Apex Controllers - Developer Preview</strong> - This new feature allows you to integrate Apex and Visualforce pages with JavaScript libraries.
+<p><strong>Javascript Remoting for Apex Controllers - Developer Preview</strong> -This new feature allows you to integrate Apex and Visualforce pages with JavaScript libraries.
 It provides support for some methods in Apex controllers to be called via Javascript using the @RemoteAction annotation. <a href="http://developer.force.com/releases/release/Spring11/JavaScript+Remoting" target="_blank">More info here</a>.</p>
-<p><br /><strong>Apex Test Framework - Pilot</strong> - Run just one, a set, or all the tests in your organization.
+<p><br /><strong>Apex Test Framework - Pilot</strong> -Run just one, a set, or all the tests in your organization.
 Tests are run asynchronously: start them, then go work on other things.
 You can then monitor the tests, add more tests to the ones that are running, or abort running tests.
 Once a test finishes running, you can see additional information about that test run.</p>
-<p><br /><strong>ReadOnly Annotation - Pilot</strong> - The @ReadOnly annotation provides developers the ability to perform unrestricted queries against the Force.com database.
+<p><br /><strong>ReadOnly Annotation - Pilot</strong> -The @ReadOnly annotation provides developers the ability to perform unrestricted queries against the Force.com database.
 The annotation removes the limit of the number of returned rows for a request but also blocks any DML statements within the request.
 The @ReadOnly annotation is only available for Web services and the schedulable interface.</p>
-<p><br /><strong>Chatter for Mobile Browsers - Pilot</strong> - In addition to the Chatter mobile app for Apple and BlackBerry devices, salesforce.com provides a mobilized Web version of Chatter that you can access from a mobile device browser without installing an app.</p>
+<p><br /><strong>Chatter for Mobile Browsers - Pilot</strong> -In addition to the Chatter mobile app for Apple and BlackBerry devices, salesforce.com provides a mobilized Web version of Chatter that you can access from a mobile device browser without installing an app.</p>